 Use technology to optimize preventive maintenance

 At the end of the day, we really want to move from reactive to predictive maintenance.
-As a maintenance manager, I want to know when the efficiency of that HVAC machine gets to a point where it makes financial sense to replace the filter.
+As a maintenance manager, I want to know when the efficiency of a piece of equipment gets to a point where it makes financial sense to replace a specific part and create a work order.
 We can do this with new technology today like digitizing our maintenance with a CMMS.

 Within the CMMS we can log meter readings.
 For instance, a factory maintenance manager can have machine operators periodically log the amount of cycles an injection molding machine runs through.
 Then they can analyze the data to see at which cycle counts reactive maintenance was needed.
 This can inform preventive maintenance schedules moving forward.